 Community Acupuncture Training and The Barefoot Model in the Developing World

 Drawing on teachers like Master Tung, Miriam Lee, and activists in the community acupuncture movement, our Barefoot Health Promoter community acupuncture school (Promotores Descalzos) has trained dozens of everyday people how to apply basic acupuncture and moxa techniques.
 We will review what we have learned over the years, and what we have learned from other similar programs.
-Guest speakers represent projects like POCA Tech, GUAMAP, and NADA programs as part of disaster response in the Congo, Haiti, and USAID sponsored refugee programs in Uganda.
+Guest speakers represent projects in the community acupuncture field, GUAMAP, and NADA programs as part of disaster response in the Congo, Haiti, and USAID sponsored refugee programs in Uganda.

 This course is a primer for anyone wanting to get involved with the Barefoot Acupuncture Movement.
 This course is also designed to help you build confidence as an acupuncture or acudetox teacher around the world.
 This is also an introductory training for NADA and acupuncturist providers wanting to expand their skill-sets around cultural competency and how to do humanitarian aid, disaster relief, and international community development work.